nickgamb/mindgardenai-site/src/pages/blog/2024-07-20-lets-build-a-bci.md

 <br>

-**Conscious Labs ThinkPulse** electrodes are  **Active**, **Dry**, electrodes, which means they are powered and don’t require conductive gel.
+[Conscious Labs ThinkPulse Electrodes](https://shop.openbci.com/products/thinkpulse-active-electrode-kit?variant=37113738985630) are  **Active**, **Dry**, electrodes, which means they are powered and don’t require conductive gel.
 These electrodes provide reliable signal quality without the mess.

 > **Note:** Dry electrodes can be slightly more prone to noise compared to wet electrodes.
 Make sure the scalp has proper contact for accurate readings.